pfeinsper/21b-indago-rfid-conformance-tester/docs-src/index.md

 ## About

-This project aims to develop an equipment capable of performing a series of tests on RFID TAGs, based on the communication protocol "EPC-GEN2 UHF RFID" [^1].
-The project simplifies the development of new TAGs that conform to the defined protocol, being able to assert whether the tag satisfies the requirements of said protocol, and also whether the TAG itself is working as intended.
+This project aims to develop an equipment capable of performing a series of tests on RFID tags, based on the communication protocol "EPC-GEN2 UHF RFID" [^1].
+This equipmment will help simplify the development of new tags that conform to the established protocol, being able to assert whether the tag satisfies the requirements of said protocol, and also whether the tag itself is working as intended.

 [^1]: EPC UHF Gen2 Air Interface Protocol.
 <https://www.gs1.org/sites/default/files/docs/epc/Gen2_Protocol_Standard.pdf>